Universal-Connect-Project/ucw-app/MIGRATION_V1_TO_V2.md

 - `/api/vc/data/identity`
 - `/api/vc/data/transactions`

 **Security Enhancement**: The sensitive `connectionId` has been moved from the URL path to a secure HTTP header (`UCW-Connection-Id`) to prevent it from appearing in server logs, browser history, or referrer headers.
+Any requests found with a `connectionId` included in the query params will throw an error.

 #### Userless Aggregator Support